 Freelancers

 If your advertisers want to outsource video production but stay within a tight budget, they can find animators and video producers on sites like FiverrFlocksy and Upwork.
-If they’ve never been on these sites before, you can help them navigate and select a freelancer.
+If they’ve never been on these sites, you can help them navigate and select a freelancer.
 These sites have ratings and include portfolios.
 The process and pricing are very transparent, so there are no surprises.

 Canned Videos from Manufacturers or Parent Companies